 Book store Number 5 Dinh Le

-An interesting point of Dinh Le street is the special book store located on the 2nd floor of the apartment of 5 Dinh Le.
+An interesting point of Dinh Le street is the particular book store located on the apartment’s 2nd floor of 5 Dinh Le.

-This is the oldest store in Dinh Le and is a book heaven with bookworms.
+This one is the oldest store in Dinh Le and is a book heaven with bookworms.

-How to get there: After walking through the narrow and deep alley, you will see the sign “Book store Number 5” with an arrow pointing to the 2nd floor.
+How to get there: After walking through the narrow alley, you will see the sign “Book store Number 5” with an arrow pointing to the 2nd floor.

 Alternative: Book street 19/12

-Located next to The People’s Court of Ha Noi, the 19/12 road is a lovely book street with book stores from different publishers.
+Located next to the People’s Court of Ha Noi, the 19/12 road is a beautiful book street with book stores from different publishers.

-Visiting this street, you can buy your favorite books, sit on the wooden chair, and read under the shades of trees.
-There’s also a cafe that offers snacks and coffees on the street.
+Visiting this street, you can buy your favorite books, sit on a wooden chair, and read under the shades of trees.
+There’s also a cafe that offers snacks and coffee on the street.